yogeshraj-au/Jenkins_maven_script_pipeline/Readme.md

-This repo contains a Jenkins file which will create a simple scripted pipeline job.
+This repo contains a Jenkins file which will create a simple scripted pipelines job.